 CRITERION: DESIGN ANALYSIS: The Historic District Design Guidelines encourages new construction to be compatible with the character of the neighborhood with regard to scale, materials, texture, and color.
 The design element of scale relates to the size of the building components or spaces relative to the human body as well as to the larger context relative to the surrounding buildings, streetscape and environment.
-The proposed design help to enhance the existing design of the home to create a cohesive and better defined architectural style.
-The Applicant is proposing a design that is inspired by the modern minimalist movement while still contemporarily relevant.
+The proposed design aims to deliver a cohesive architectural style.
+The Applicant is proposing a design that is contemporary with Anglo-Caribbean nuances, which is a style appropriate for the region.
 The Applicant has worked with Staff to ensure that the design is not compromised by the requirements of the City's regulations.

+FINDING: Consistent

+CRITERION: SETTING

-FINDING: Consistent CRITERION: SETTING ANALYSIS: As stated in the Design Guidelines, "...setting is the relationship of buildings within the Historic District and the surrounding site and neighborhood."
-The new home as proposed demonstrates the compatibility between historic, modern, and contemporary design.
-The proposed home seamlessly fits within the Lakes Historic District and the context of the surrounding homes.
-To ensure that the project maintains an appropriate setting, staff conditions that the applicant work with the City Landscape Plans Examiner to ensure compliance with the Landscape Manual at time of Building Permit.
-FINDING: Consistent.
+ANALYSIS: As stated in the Design Guidelines, "...setting is the relationship of buildings within the

+Historic District and the surrounding site and neighborhood."
+The new home as proposed demonstrates the compatibility between historic, coastal regional, and contemporary design.
+The proposed home seamlessly fits within the Lakes Historic District and the
-CRITERION: MATERIALS

-ANALYSIS:
+context of the surrounding homes.

-Design Guidelines state materials are an important part of the fabric of any historic district or property and help to maintain the historic character of the place.
+CRITERION: MATERIALS ANALYSIS: Design Guidelines state materials are an important part of the fabric of any historic district or property and help to maintain the historic character of the place.
 Furthermore, materials are compatible in quality, color, texture, finish, and dimension to those that are in the historic district should be used.
-The design of the proposed home also utilizes a neutral palette with simplified design elements and cohesive materials such as stucco, glass, and stone cladding.
-The proposed request is consistent with other modern home designs within the district.
+The design of the proposed home utilizes a neutral palette with simplified design elements and cohesive materials that is appropriate for the style aimed to be achieved.
 Additionally, the proposed landscaping will enhance the ambience achieved by the home's design, allowing for shade, visibility, and framing of the property.

-FINDING: Consistent.